rblack42/sphinxcontrib-pylit/rst/development/development-timeline.rst

 #####################

 Real-World projects are not managed by one developer, except in those cases where that developer is working alone on some pet project (like me!)
-MOst projects are team efforts, meaning many developers are working on the same code base at the same time.
+Most projects are team efforts, meaning many developers are working on the same code base at the same time.
 This could lead to chaos, if the code base is not being managed somehow.